bloxstraplabs/bloxstrap/README.md

 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

 * Persistent file modifications, includes re-adding the old death sound!
-* Painless and seamless support for Discord Rich Presence - no auth cookie needed!
+* Painless and seamless support for Discord Rich Presence
 * A customizable launcher look
 * Lets you see what region your current server is located in
-* Lets you have multiple Roblox game instances open simultaneously

 All the available features are browsable through the Bloxstrap menu.

-Bloxstrap also only runs whenever necessary, so it doesn't stay running in the background when you're not playing.
+> [!WARNING]
+> Multi-instance launching will be removed in a future version of Bloxstrap.
+[Read more](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap)

 ## Screenshots